Sim0nW0lf/Docker-Atelier/1. Docker & Docker-Compose/readme.md

 # Installation

-* download fitting script for your architecture (uname -a) script
+* download fitting script for your architecture (uname -a)
 * make it executeable
 ```
 chmod +x script.sh